 Books & edited collections

-The Future of Feminist Engagement with International Law (Edward Elgar, forthcoming 2019) (with Dr Susan Harris Rimmer)
+Feminist Engagement with International Law (Edward Elgar, 2019) (with Dr Susan Harris Rimmer)

-‘New Directions in Article 1D Jurisprudence: Greater Barriers for Palestinian Refugees Seeking the Benefits of the Refugee Convention' in The Research Handbook on International Refugee Law (Edward Elgar, forthcoming)
+‘New Directions in Article 1D Jurisprudence: Greater Barriers for Palestinian Refugees Seeking the Benefits of the Refugee Convention' in The Research Handbook on International Refugee Law (Edward Elgar, forthcoming, 2019)

-'The Future(s) of Feminist Engagement with International Law' in The Future of Feminist Engagement with International Law (Edward Elgar, forthcoming) (with Dr Susan Harris-Rimmer)
+'The Future(s) of Feminist Engagement with International Law' in Feminist Engagement with International Law (Edward Elgar, 2019) (with Dr Susan Harris-Rimmer)

-‘The Future of Feminist Engagement with Refugee Law: From the Margins to the Centre and out of the 'Pink Ghetto'?' in The Future of Feminist Engagement with International Law (Edward Elgar, forthcoming)
+‘The Future of Feminist Engagement with Refugee Law: From the Margins to the Centre and out of the 'Pink Ghetto'?' in Feminist Engagement with International Law (Edward Elgar, 2019)

 ‘A Feminist (Legal) Analysis of the Interface Between Refugee Law and the Mandates of Truth and Reconciliation Commissions’ in Current Issues in Transitional Justice (Springer, 2014) (with Dr Natalia Szablewska)